MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Arithmetic_Operators.md

 0010      ( 2)
 ```

-In a bitwise OR (inclusive) operation, the resulting bit is set to 1 when
+In a bitwise OR (inclusive) operation, the resulting bit's set to 1 when either
-either or both input bits are 1.
-The resulting bit is set to 0 only when both
+or both input bits are 1.
+The resulting bit's set to 0 only when both input
-input bits are set to 0.
+bits are set to 0.

 ```
 1010      (10)